 Okolona is a very small city located in the state of Mississippi.
 With a population of 2,441 people and just one neighborhood, Okolona is the 107th largest community in Mississippi.

-Because occupations involving physical labor dominate the local economy, Okolona is generally considered to be a blue-collar town.
-36.00% of the Okolona workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Okolona, you'll notice that it is more blue-collar than most other communities in America.
+36.00% of Okolona’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Okolona is a city of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Okolona who work in healthcare suport services (15.02%), food service (8.46%), and sales jobs (7.87%).

 Being a small city, Okolona does not have a public transit system used by locals to get to and from work.